pingcap/docs/develop/dev-guide-transaction-troubleshoot.md

 | UPDATE books SET stock=stock-1 WHERE id=2; -- execution will be blocked |                                                                     |
 |                                                               | UPDATE books SET stock=stock-1 WHERE id=1; -- a deadlock error occurs |

-After client-B encounters a deadlock error, TiDB automatically rolls back the transaction in client-B. Update `id=2` in client-A will be executed successfully.
+After client-B encounters a deadlock error, TiDB automatically rolls back the transaction in client-B. Updating `id=2` in client-A will be executed successfully.
 You can then run `COMMIT` to finish the transaction.

 ### Solution 1：avoid deadlocks